Esri/serlio/README.md

 ##### Building MSI Installers
 1. WiX Toolset 3 (3.11.1 or later) and Apache Ant (1.10.x or later) is required for building MSI installers.
-2. Start by building serlio with release configurations as described above
+2. Start by building serlio with release configurations as described above.
-3. Open a Command Shell in the `serlio\deploy` directory
+3. Open a Command Shell in the `serlio\deploy` directory.
 4. Run `ant` in the current directioy.
 Make sure to set at least one valid install path:
    ```
    ant -D"maya2022.dir"=../install